defano/jmonet/README.md

 If you're not building an app that lets users paint lines and shapes with the mouse, this probably isn't for you.

 Java's `Graphics` context does indeed provide routines for stroking and filling primitive shapes, but there's a quite a bit of work involved to map mouse and keyboard events into these calls the way a "paint" app expects.
-Getting scale, grids, and transforms to work correctly is a bit more complex than merely delegating to `AffineTransform`, too.
+Getting selections, scale, grids, and transforms to work correctly is a bit more complex than merely delegating to `AffineTransform`, too.

 #### How do I save my artwork?

 Get the image from the canvas via the `public BufferedImage getCanvasImage()` method.
 Then, use Java's `ImageIO` class to save as `gif`, `png` or `jpg`.
-For more advanced file type support (such as `wbmp`, `bmp`, `pcx`, `pnm`, `raw` or `tiff`), consider the [Java Advanced ImageIO](http://docs.oracle.com/javase/6/docs/technotes/guides/imageio/index.html) library.
+For more advanced file type support (like `wbmp`, `bmp`, `pcx`, `pnm`, `raw` or `tiff`), consider the [Java Advanced ImageIO](http://docs.oracle.com/javase/6/docs/technotes/guides/imageio/index.html) library.

-You could also save just the selection defined by a selection tool using `selectionTool.getSelectedImage()`.
+You could also save just the active selection by wiring the `BufferedImage` returned by `selectionTool.getSelectedImage()`.

 #### How do I import images from files or elsewhere?